stacklane/docs/🗄/Article/settings/nested.md

 # `namespace`

+> {.alert .is-warning .is-small}
+>
+> Changing the namespace identifier after it contains production data will result in a loss of data.

 If the nested site is data driven, then it must be assigned a data namespace.
 This ensures the data remains relevant if you later change its path.
 Minimum length is 4 characters, maximum length is 25 characters.